AlexandruCalinica/Entity.of/README.md

   </a>
 </p>

-**Entity.of** ensures the data received over the wire matches your expectations.
-If it doesn't you'll know first.
+<p align="center"><b>Entity.of</b> ensures the data received over the wire matches your expectations.
+If it doesn't you'll know first.</p>

-- ### 🕸 Data inconsistency catcher
+- 🕸 Data inconsistency catcher
-- ### 🦾 Declarative API contract enforcer
+- 🦾 Declarative API contract enforcer
-- ### 🛠 Standardized object constructor
+- 🛠 Standardized object constructor

 # Table of contents
 - [Table of contents](#table-of-contents)